Longwater1234/WedemyServer/README.md

 these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).
 By default, the app runs on port 9000.

-### Disclaimer ⚠

-> Wedemy is an open-source project developed for learning purposes only.
-It is NOT associated with or endorsed
-> by Udemy, Inc. Any resemblance to Udemy or its services is purely inspirational.
-Please note that Wedemy does not
-> offer any certifications or guarantees similar to those provided by Udemy Inc.

 ## Frontend & Live Demo

 Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and live Demo built using Vue 3, Vite and